NeoV0id/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

-This directory is a project of a recap of all previous projects in python.
-It contains 20 tasks :
+This directory is a project in python.
+It contains:
-- A test file : tests
+- A test file : tests/test_models/test_base.py
+- models directory :
+	- base.py: initialisation of super class Base
+	- rectangle.py: initialisation of sub/super class Rectangle
+	- square.py: initialisation of sub class Square
--
+	- __init__.py file